-Shaw notes that the increased levels of poverty in marginalized areas and the lack of education, water, and healthcare facilities in such areas, created an imbalance in social and economic development.
+Shaw notes that the increased levels of poverty in marginalized areas, as well as the lack of education, water, and health care facilities in such areas, created an imbalance in social and economic development.
 Therefore, nonprofits that focused initial efforts in Africa sought to fight poverty, illiteracy levels, and provide better healthcare services to the poor and marginalized.
-Such perennial social, political, and economic challenges have placed the Middle East and North Africa as the leading regions in the world with the highest presence of international nonprofit organizations.
-MENA region is served by institutions that operate collaboratively.
+Such perennial social, political, and economic challenges have placed Middle East and North Africa as the leading regions in the world with the highest presence of international nonprofit organizations.
+Understandingly, the regions are served by similar institutions that operate collaboratively.
 Studies have shown that the implementation of humanitarian projects in Middle East and North Africa has considered the two regions as a single program target.

-However, the spread of NPOs in the MENA region depends on the definite needs and objectives of the humanitarian institutions.
-The America-Mideast Educational and Training Services, Inc. (AMIDEAST) is one of the top NPO in the Middle East that creates and strengthens cordial relations between America and the Middle East & North Africa through educational training and skill exchange programs.
-Anna Lindh Foundation is another organization that promotes integration, relations, and coexistence between cultures through respectful dialogue and diversity.
+However, there are specific organizations that are specific to each region depending on the definite needs and objectives of the NPOs.
+The America-Mideast Educational and Training Services, Inc. (AMIDEAST) is one of the top NPO in the Middle East that creates and strengthens cordial relations between America and Middle East & North Africa through educational training and skill exchange programs.
+Anna Lindh Foundation is another organization that promotes integration, relations, and coexistence between cultures through respect dialogue and diversity.

-The Middle East Youth Initiative offers economic empowerment and inclusion of young people in the region through building partnerships and strategic alliances among policymakers, investors, youth leaders, governments, civil society, academics, and the private sector while the Said Foundation targets the children towards assuring a better future for them by investing in their education, development, and understanding of important cultures.
-Save the Children Sweden: The Middle East Chapter provides programs to uplift and sustain better living conditions for children in difficult social and economic conditions.
+The Middle East Youth Initiative offers economic empowerment and inclusion of young people in the region through building partnerships and strategic alliances among policy makers, investors, youth leaders, governments, civil society, academics, and the private sector while the Said Foundation targets the children towards assuring a better future for them by investing in their education, development, and understanding of important cultures.
+Save the Children Sweden: The Middle East Chapter provides programs to uplift and sustain better living conditions for children in difficult situations.
 The program has been expanded in North Africa to promote the abilities of parents and guardians in achieving better lives for the children.

-The resemblance of the Middle East and Northern Africa in terms of political frameworks, economic patterns, social environment, and religious systems helps the NPOs to interrelate in the provision of the selected services.
+The resemblance of Middle East and Northern Africa in terms of political frameworks, economic patterns, social environment, and religious systems helps the NPOs to interrelate in the provision of the elected services.
 The common types of philanthropic and humanitarian traditions that have been used by NPOs operating in the Middle East and Africa include relief principle, improvement tradition, social reform, and response principles.
-These traditions help in the selection of needy population and regions, setting of targets and objectives, as well as sourcing for finances and other resources.
+These traditions dedicate the selection of needy population and regions, setting of targets and objectives, as well as sourcing for finances and other resources.

-The collaboration among the humanitarian institutions and the government to improve the quality of healthcare, education, literacy, sanitation, and provision of water resources fits into the objectives and tradition of most NPOs.
-Empowering the population reduces the overreliance on external help in the future through the creation of a self-sustainable society.
-Other NPOs recognizes poverty, illiteracy, religious discrimination, and racial differences as the huge challenges facing developing and underdeveloped countries.
+The social reform tradition recognizes poverty, illiteracy, religious discrimination, and racial differences as the huge challenges facing developing and underdeveloped countries.
 Social reform includes initiating and supporting social change due to the impact that the society has on other aspects of growth, development, and inclusion.
 Establishing accurate and proper social values and rules is significant in the functioning of social, political, and economic systems.
 The focus of social changes stems from the rapid global transforms that are expected to create a unified society bound by similar social aspects.
-The nonprofit institutions that propagate the social reform tradition tend to focus on human rights and elimination of discrimination in the society.
+The nonprofit institutions that propagate the social reform tradition tend to lean more on human rights and elimination of discrimination in the society.

 Key Features of the Regulatory and Tax